Science-of-the-Fork/nlp-project/README.md

 3. **Within JavaScript code segments, which bigrams, or sequential pairs of words, are commonly encountered?**

 4. **In the context of Python code segments, which particular bigrams, or consecutive pairs of words, emerge as prominent occurrences?**

-5. **Within JavaScript code samples, what are the frequently occurring trigrams, or sequences of three words?**

-6. **In Python code excerpts, what trigrams, or sets of three consecutive words, stand out as prominent linguistic patterns?**

 ## Data Dictionary